 This site is dedicated to my more personal and random musings with a crypto-academic disposition.
 You can find explanatory essays on numerous philosophical topics and works at my other site: Hesiod’s Corner.
 You can also find a portfolio of my essays and scholarly works available at my Academia Page.

 Discourses on Minerva is free for all and doesn’t charge for access to any material.
-However, it is not free to produce.
+However, it is not free to produce and maintain.
 If you enjoy the content and education, please consider making a donation.
 Any help is appreciated and goes to the content and maintenance of this site.

 “Discourses on Minerva” makes three obvious allusions to any educated reader.
 First is to the political philosopher and man of letters Niccolò Machiavelli and his magnum opus Discourses on Livy—his less famous but more profound work (the other being The Prince).
 Second is to the philosopher Georg W.F.
 Hegel, who famously captured the so-called dreary, or tragic, spirit of philosophy that comes to know the historical condition of the world only after it has come to pass.
 Third is the fact that by naming the site after Minerva, the goddess of Wisdom, this site portends to hold wisdom which aids in the fight to slay discord.